-The gastronomic odyssey (aka meals) began with the champagne and hors d’ouevres reception welcoming us on board.
-Each morning, a crewmember would find a local bakery and bring back fresh breads and croissants, served with fruits, cheeses and cereals, and fresh jams and preserves.
+The gastronomic odyssey (aka meals) began with the champagne and hors d’oeuvres reception welcoming us on board.
+Each morning, a crewmember would find a local bakery and bring back fresh breads and croissants, served with fruits, cheeses, cereals, and fresh jams and preserves.

 Burgundy is known for its wines, especially Beaujolais and Chablis.
 Captain James was as knowledgeable about wines as he was about the history of the canal, introducing us to different reds and whites at each meal.
 After dinner, we were treated to a selection of local cheeses, desserts, coffee, and liqueurs.

-In the mid-nineteenth century, the use of barges and canals to carry freight — primarily coal, iron ore, and wine — came halted as railways took over.
+In the mid-nineteenth century, the use of barges and canals to carry freight- primarily coal, iron ore, and wine- halted as railways took over.
 But in the 1960s, travelers began to rediscover barging as a pleasurable way to truly immerse themselves in the countryside.

-Simultaneous with the canal’s construction, the government built housing for lock keepers at each lock.
-Almost all those historic buildings remain and 80 percent of them still occupied by lock keepers.
-Along with the grazing cattle, waterfowl, rolling hills, and river tributaries, the houses create a panorama of the past.
+Simultaneous with the canal’s construction, the government built housing for lockkeepers at each lock.
+Almost all those historic buildings remain, and 80 percent of them are still occupied by lockkeepers.
+The houses create a panorama of the past, along with grazing cattle, waterfowl, rolling hills, and river tributaries.

 When we left Paris to meet the barge, I remembered one of our fellow passengers had remarked, “Once you’ve been on one of these, you’ll want to go on another.”